D-I-Projects/ServerBuilder/README.md

       AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-requests = Copyright  / Apache Software License (Apache 2.0) / https://pypi.org/project/requests/
+- requests = Copyright  / Apache Software License (Apache 2.0) / https://pypi.org/project/requests/ / Copyright 2019 Kenneth Reitz

                                        Apache License